AudreyGermain/Game-Recommendation-System/README.md

 The content-base recommender system gives recommendation based on the similarity between the game a user already has and other games.

 In order to build the recommender system, we need to prepare the data and build the algorithm.
-In order to do so, we first need to preprocess the game dataset described in [subsection II.b](#game) with all the useful information to give as an input to the recommender algorithm, formatted in an simpler way.
+In order to do so, we first need to preprocess the game dataset described in [subsection II.b](#game) with all the useful information to give as input to the recommender algorithm, formatted in an simpler way.
 The percentage from the reviews are extracted since they are used.
 Then, we implement a function used to give game recommendations similar to another game.
 Lastly, we produce recommendations for all user based on the games users already posses.

 To prepare the data for the content based recommender, we start by selecting the information we think would be the most useful to find similar games.
-We read the useful column from the game dataset by using the following code.
+We read the useful columns from the game dataset by using the following code.

 ```python
 dataGames = read_csv(locationGamesFile, usecols=["name", "genre", "game_details", "popular_tags", "publisher", "developer"])
 ```

 We decide to only keep the games that are present in both the game dataset and the user dataset.
 We choose to proceed in this way since there are a lot of games in the game dataset that have never been played or purchased by any user in the user dataset, so there's no use in considering them in the recommender system.
-Also, the game dataset is too large to create the matrix of cosine similarity (this is be explain later) since it takes too much memory.
+Also, the game dataset is too large to create the matrix of cosine similarity (this is explain later) since it takes too much memory.

-In order to match the games from both dataset together, we create an ID for each game by removing all non-alphanumeric symbols and spaces, and changing all capital letters to lowercase by using to following code.
+In order to match the games from both datasets together, we create an ID for each game by removing all non-alphanumeric symbols and spaces, and changing all capital letters to lowercase by using to following code.
 We do the same for the games in the user dataset.

 ```python